Shop-in-Shops: The Benefits to Retailers, Consumers & What to Consider

 Looking to the Future

-Looking toward the future, it’s likely that the shop-in-shop concept will continue to evolve.
+It’s likely that the shop-in-shop concept will continue to evolve.
 One potential transformation could see shop-in-shops merging more with concept stores.
 We may also see shops-in-shops on varying levels of scale.

 To sum it up, the shop-in-shop strategy may go a long way in supporting the resurgence of in-store retail and bringing customers back to physical stores.
 Not only are these retail environments convenient, they offer a mutually beneficial experience to brands and customers.